Fredenstein VAS Mic Preamp

 I was surprised at how quiet this preamp was.
 It has plenty of volume for my ribbon mics in fact they sound awesome in it.
 I don't compress much going into tape and mine don't need any outside help.
 It really sounds great with my strat too, its the iron.
 Its a little dark but very well defined.
 Thats what I do for live stuff.
 It's very unique and hard to compare with other stuff but I love it

+I use a Focusrite ISA One in my modest home studio.
+I wanted a second mic preamp for greater recording flexibility, primarily two mic recording of acoustic guitar but wanted a preamp at lower price than my Focusrite.
+While reading on-line reviews of numerous preamps in the $350 or lower range I found the Fredenstein.
+This was a new name to me but reviews were good so I gambled.
 I've used the preamp only a few hours so the jury is still out, but it is certain that the amp is clean and has no background noise that I can hear.
 I like that it imparts no particular "flavor" to the sound because I want a clean un-muddied sound.
 When I want to warm the tone a bit more I insert my Warm76 compressor.
 I'm not one with a golden ear who can hear a big difference between components such as transformers.
 Again, keeping in mind I've used it only a few hours, the Fred sounds as good as the Focusrite to me.
 Since I like my Focusrite that is a good thing!